spicy-oil/tag-dqn/README.md

 ```
 and/or change `ep_length`, `episodes`, and `tr_start_ep` to small numbers in `config.yaml` to check if TAG-DQN runs.

-We advise against assuming TAG-DQN outputs being correct.
+Do not assume TAG-DQN outputs being correct.
 Firstly, some of the levels determined will be wrong.
 But more importantly, validation by spectrum inspections and semi-empirical caluclation improvements should be vital procedures in acceptable term analysis (these are neither part of the MDP nor RL).

 ---

 ## Data
 All MDP environment data of the paper are under `data/envs/`.
-For each case study, we additionally include the Cowan code parameters, if applicable.

 Final results reported for the paper are under `data/results/final/`.
 Grid search results are compiled under `data/results/grid_search/`.